Ohio

 Definition of a Breach

 Both access and acquisition must occur.
-Unauthorized access alone, without evidence that data was actually acquired, does not trigger notification obligations.
+Unauthorized system access alone, without evidence that data was actually acquired, does not trigger notification obligations.

 45-Day Notification Timeline